himanshugoel2797/Cardinal-semicolon/notes/SysTerminal.md

 A terminal device is simply a state machine, it inputs/outputs Mana render structures, which the GUI must interpret to present a device

 All programs simply read/write input from this device

+All programs are executed in a terminal mode, they can use a syscall to request a ui renderer They then submit their structural description to the ui renderer and register event handlers